 First-year students in the College have access to a selection of unique courses and academic programs designed exclusively for incoming students.
 These were created to enhance learning and build personal academic community.
 The First-Year Seminars brochure is available here (PDF).

-First-Year History Seminars are designed for students who’ve earned qualifying scores on Advanced Placement or International Baccalaureate exams in World or European History and are interested in completing their Core Requirement in History in a small class environment with an experiential learning component.
+First-Year History Seminars provide students with a small class environment with an experiential learning component.
 Led by a faculty mentor in the Department of History, students are taught to evaluate the past and present, developing strong writing and research skills that will serve as a foundation for future study in any of Georgetown’s liberal arts disciplines.
-See pages 5-6 on the First-Year Seminars brochure.